by Tassanawan Malai |

 A typical day begins with a picturesque drive through Thailand’s countryside toward Mae Wang, a district about an hour and a half southwest of Chiang Mai City.
 Depending on the arrival time of your group and its size, the order of the day’s activities will be adjusted accordingly.

 Once you’ve arrived at the Chiang Mai Elephant Sanctuary, you’ll meet your local Karen hill tribe guide, who will teach you about the history of elephants in Thailand and how these gentle giants came to be at the sanctuary.
-Afterward, put on your mahout (elephant trainer) clothing because it’s time to meet the elephants!
+After that, put on your mahout clothes, because it’s time to meet them!

 Elephants love getting dirty, so the first thing you’ll do with them is giving them a mud spa.
 Slather cool, smooth mud on their massive bodies because it helps protect their skin from the sun and insects.
 Next, accompany these amazing animals to a field by the forest where they’ll graze on grass and bamboo leaves.
 Once the elephants have had their lunch, it’s time to take them to a local river where you will give them a bath and take a refreshing swim.